Swedish Pizza Is Bananas. Now You Can Try It in Petaluma

 An a-peeling history

 Pizza is not the only Swedish dish that’s benefited from the addition of bananas.
 The sweet yellow fruit arrived in Sweden in the 1940s, far later than in other European countries.
-It soon took hold, not just as a snack and breakfast food, but in savory dishes like Flygande Jakob (Flying Jacob), a potato and chicken casserole that includes roasted peanuts, bacon and bananas.
+It soon took hold, not just as a snack and breakfast food, but in savory dishes like Flygande Jakob (Flying Jacob), a baked chicken dish that includes roasted peanuts, bacon and bananas.
 So why not throw it on a pizza?

 Chef Sundell makes his version with a light housemade tomato sauce (onion, thyme and red wine vinegar), three kinds of cheese (including the tangy Swedish cheese Svecia), sliced bananas and curry powder sprinkled on top.